The Coalition Worldwide

 The terrorist attack in the 'Hyper Kosher supermarket', in 2015, shocked the Jewish community in France and made it unequivocally clear that an increase in the level of emergency preparedness and response was required.

 In collaboration with JDC, the UJA Federation of New York, the ITC CEO, Talia Levanon, met with leaders from three Jewish welfare organizations to discuss needs and solutions.
 The result of this visit was the decision to collaborate with OSE (Oeuvre de Secours aux Enfants) in training psychologists and French clinicians to create trauma intervention programs, establish a resilience center in Paris and to define roles in routine and emergency.
-Teams from ITC trained 80 doctors and 15 psychologists, and a resilience center was also established.
+Teams from ITC trained 80 doctors and 15 psychologists, and established a local resilience center.

 Jordan shares a border with Syria, where there is an ongoing crisis.
 The civil war in Syria, which began in March 2011, led to the flight of over 30 million refugees, over a million and a half of whom fled to Jordan.